Imaginea/i-tagger/README.md

     - Meta feature extraction etc.,
 - Data iterators, loading and looping the data examples for model while training and testing
-    - In memory - All data is held on RAM and looped in batches on demand
+    - In memory - All data is held in RAM and looped in batches on demand
     - Reading from the disk on demand in batches
     - Maitaining different feature sets (i.e number of features and its types) for the model
 - Models